 The OpenVPN automatically schedules reconnections, using an exponential backoff logics (restart instantly first time, then wait longer and longer according to the number of consecutive failures).

-- Where can I find an comprehensive documentation of OpenVPN config files?
+Where can I find a comprehensive documentation of OpenVPN configuration files?

 The official OpenVPN wiki contains everything you might need to configure the OpenVPN client and server.